The world of social media moves quickly. If your strategy is the same in 2017 as it was in 2014, it’s probably time to change it.

 It's important to test the effects of sharing content at different times of day to see how many people see your posts — run a few quick tests and devise a posting schedule to ensure that you're not playing to an empty room.

-Another common cause of flopped posts is lack visual impact.
+Another common cause of flopped posts is lack of visual impact.

 Reynolds Kitchens quite literally thinking out of the box on Instagram